India News | MNF & HPC Forge Alliance for Village Council & Local Council Polls | LatestLY

 Aizawl, Aug 9 (PTI) The ruling Mizo National Front (MNF) and Hmar People's Convention (HPC) have forged an electoral alliance for the upcoming village council and local council polls, an HPC leader said on Sunday.

-Elections to 558 village councils in nine districts state barring three Autonomous District Council (ADC) areas and 83 local councils in Aizawl Municipal area will be held on August 27.
+Elections to 558 village councils in nine districts of the state barring three Autonomous District Council (ADC) areas and 83 local councils in Aizawl Municipal area will be held on August 27.

 HPC president Thangliensung told PTI that the alliance was forged last week at a closed-door meeting between leaders of the two parties in Aizawl.